ReplayGain: Metadata

 The original ReplayGain proposal specified an 8-byte field in the header of any file.
 Most implementations now use tags for ReplayGain information.
 FLAC and Ogg use the REPLAYGAIN_* Vorbis comment fields.
-MP3 files usually use ID3v2.
+Monkey's Audio and WavPack use APE tag while MP3 files usually use ID3v2.
 Other formats such as MP4 and WMA use their native tag formats with a specially formatted tag entry listing the track's replay gain and peak loudness.

 ReplayGain utilities usually add metadata to the audio files without altering the original audio data.
 Alternatively, a tool can amplify or attenuate the data itself and save the result to another, gain-adjusted audio file; this is not perfectly reversible in most cases.
 Some lossy audio formats, such as MP3, are structured in a way that they encode the volume of each compressed frame in a stream, and tools such as MP3Gain take advantage of this for directly applying the gain adjustment to MP3 files, adding undo information so that the process is reversible.